tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 ```

-Here's a short example from `defer_test.go` showing of an open-coded and a non-open-coded defer.
+Here's a short example from `defer_test.go` showing an open-coded defer and a non-open-coded one.
 ```go
 func TestOpenAndNonOpenDefers(t *testing.T) {
     // f() is a more complicated function that is recover()'ed